aalok-sathe/egress-floorplan-design/README.md

-# floorplan
+# evacuation floorplan design

 Introduction
 ---
-A PySimpleGUI-based graphical grid that allows users to annotate locations for four kinds of terrains/members:
+A PySimpleGUI-based graphical grid that allows users to annotate locations for various kinds of terrains/members:
   - N (normal/none)
   - F (fire/danger)
-  - B (bottleneck)
+  - B (bottleneck--e.g., exit)
   - W (wall)
   - S (safe)
+  - P (people)

 A square in the grid may be
     0 or 1 of {N, F}